opensearch-project/documentation-website/_tuning-your-cluster/replication-plugin/auto-follow.md

 ## Permissions

-If the security plugin is enabled, make sure that non-admin users are mapped to the appropriate permissions so they can perform replication actions.
+If the Security plugin is enabled, make sure that non-admin users are mapped to the appropriate permissions so they can perform replication actions.
 For index and cluster-level permissions requirements, see [Cross-cluster replication permissions]({{site.url}}{{site.baseurl}}/replication-plugin/permissions/).

 ## Get started with auto-follow